Joel Simkhai: Business career

 After college, Simkhai worked in mergers and acquisitions.
 He conceived the idea of the app to answer the need to know "who else around you is also gay".
 While he started with little money or expertise, and never expected Grindr to become international, he became a multimillionaire CEO of an app with millions of users worldwide.
+Simkhai's early approach in regulating Grindr users was "laissez-faire", trusting the community to "manage itself."
 In 2014, Simkhai demonstrated that he was a user of his own app.
-He ceased including in his profile information regarding his role behind Grindr In January 2018, he left Grindr after the company was sold to the Chinese gaming company Beijing Kunlun Tech.
+He ceased including in his profile information regarding his role behind Grindr.
+In 2016, Simkhai sold a large stake in the app to the Chinese gaming company Beijing Kunlun Tech.
+In January 2018, he left Grindr after the company was fully sold to the latter company.

 Simkhai is a charter member of the Young Presidents' Organization.

-In 2022, Simkhai launched a mobile app called MOTTO for the gay and queer community.
+In 2022, Simkhai launched a mobile app called Motto for the gay and queer community.
 He labeled it as an attempt to "course correct" away from the negative aspects of already-existing gay dating apps.
-The company is based in New York City.
+Simkhai acknowledged the "unintended consequences" of Grindr, including transphobia, sexual racism, and fat-shaming present on the platform.
+Motto required pictures of users’ faces on profiles to encourage positive interactions and identity verification.
+While this move drew criticism for excluding "down-low" or closeted men, the app was mainly geared toward out Queer people.
+The app also only allowed users to interact with ten other profiles per day, attempting to limit users’ screen time.
+The app then used artificial intelligence to regulate "bad behavior" on the app.
+The company was based in New York City, and was initially available only there and in Miami, Florida.
 According to its website, the app shut down in September 2024.

+Personal life

+Simkhai was based in Los Angeles through 2015.
+Simkhai is Jewish.
+He was also diagnosed with dyslexia as a child.

+Simkhai expressed support for both Anderson Cooper and John Browne, as they came out or were outed as gay, calling them "role models."